 When our Wish Visitors went to see Hope at home in Shropshire, she just kept repeating, ‘Volcano!
 Volcano!’
-We think we’ve found the perfect experience for Hope – we’re packing her off to visit a real-life volcano in Lanzarote that’s accessible, and where you can have a BBQ using the heat of the volcano!
+So our wishgranters found the perfect experience for Hope and packed her off to visit a real-life volcano in Lanzarote that’s accessible, and where you can have a barbecue using its heat!

-“Before Hope was born, scans revealed a problem with her feet and her heart.
+Hope's dad Matthew told us: “Before Hope was born, scans revealed a problem with her feet and her heart.
 She was diagnosed with DiGeorge syndrome at the 34 week scan but we didn’t know how serious her condition would be.
 At that time, we were scared and nervous, but now we feel lucky.
 We chose the name Hope after we were told her diagnosis.
-It’s absolutely perfect because she’s been through hard times and kept going.
+It’s absolutely perfect because she’s been through hard times and kept going."

 "Hope’s first year of life was tough.
-She was born by emergency c-section, then six days later she had her first open heart surgery.
-She went through two open heart surgeries and had a catheter fitted and a foot operation in her first year.
+She was born by emergency c-section, then six days later she had her first open heart operation.
+She went through two further surgeries, had a catheter fitted and then had a foot operation in her first year.
 It’s absolutely horrible when she goes into surgery.
 We lived at the hospital for the first few months.
-To correct the problem with her feet, her legs were in casts for three months and she had boots and a bar on her feet.
+To correct the problem with her feet, her legs were in casts for three months and she had a bar on her feet.

 “It was totally different to life with a healthy child, but we just took it one day at a time.
 If you met Hope now, you would never believe all that she has endured.
 She has an artificial valve in her heart which she will outgrow, requiring more surgery and regular scans and hospital visits.
 So we have to constantly be on the lookout for signs her heart could be strained, as that could mean it’s time for her next surgery."